 West Piedmont Workforce Development Board

-The City of Martinsville contracts with C-PEG to be its point of contact for small business and entrepreneurship development.
+The City of Martinsville contracts with C-PEG to be its point of contact for small business and entrepreneurship development and retail/commercial development, and Henry County contracts C-PEG to provide small business development and retail/commercial development.